-- 1. Industry sponsorship refers to sponsorship from private companies which are not related to the lead applicant in terms of ownership or management (except where the lead applicant in a platform project is a local university) and should in general be the users of the project deliverables.
-For platform projects undertaken by local universities, sponsorship from a company which may be related to the university or its staff (e.g. a subsidiary of the university set up to commercialise the R&D outcome, a company owned/managed by the project coordinator or a member of the project team) is acceptable, as long as such arrangement has the support of the university concerned and does not violate the relevant rules and regulations of the university.
-Moreover, to avoid conflict of interests, sponsors should not be the equipment/service suppliers of the project. - 2.
-Other sources of financial contribution refer to contribution to the project obtained from various parties, including contribution in cash or in-kind from the lead applicant and supporting parties, e.g. charitable organisations, individuals, etc. It can also include personal contribution by project team members.
+1. Industry sponsorship refers to sponsorship from the industry co-applicant.
+To avoid conflict of interests, the industry co-applicant should not be the equipment/service suppliers of the project.
+Moreover, the project team members and the project steering committee members representing the lead applicant should not be directors/shareholders/management team members of the industry co-applicant.

+- 2. Other sources of financial contribution refer to contribution to the project obtained from various parties, including contribution in cash or in-kind from the lead applicant, industry co-applicant and supporting parties, e.g. charitable organisations, individuals, etc. It can also include personal contribution by project team members.
 They shall exclude industry sponsorship as mentioned above and project income. - 3.
 Total financial contribution refers to the summation of industry sponsorship and other sources of financial contribution. - 4.
 Industry sponsorship and other sources of financial contribution can either be in cash or in-kind or a combination of both.
 In-kind sponsorship in the form of equipment or consumables would only be accepted if: - (a) the in-kind sponsorship is essential to the project and is contributed specifically for the project; and - (b) documentary proof of the value of sponsorship has been provided to facilitate a fair assessment of the value of contribution, e.g. details of the valuation for new and used equipment and consumables.
 In general, the lead applicant should provide two independent quotations for each item of in-kind sponsorship.
 Under special circumstances such as the sponsor being the sole supplier of the item or the item is unique in terms of IP ownership or technology, in which case there is genuine difficulties in obtaining a second independent quotation, other form of documentary evidence from the sponsor may be accepted.

-Manpower contribution from industry sponsor(s) will be counted as other sources of financial contribution but not industry sponsorship.
+Manpower contribution from the industry co-applicant will be counted as other sources of financial contribution but not industry sponsorship.